 The baker will make it into a flat and round shape and bake them in the tandoor oven.
 People often brush a layer of ghee or butter to moisten the surface and create a slight creaminess for the bread.

 To highlight the bread flavor, you can pair the bread with Dip Kulcha and Chole (chickpea curry) or other spicy curries.
-Different versions of Kulcha are created to serve different purposes like Awadhi Kulcha is a traditional dish in Mughals and Nizams.
+Different versions of Kulcha are created for different regions and occasions.
+Kulcha is a traditional dish in Mughals and Nizam.

 Amritsar and Delhi have the most famous Kulcha variant with a signature soft and airy texture.
 Matar Kulcha is a breathtaking street food made from white peas that you should try while visiting Delhi.